ATNF/askapsdp/Code/Components/CP/docs/current/doc/platform/casa.rst

 While the ASKAP Central Processor was not specifically designed to run CASA, there are a number of approaches to using CASA.
-It can be run on the compute nodes, however there is no X-Windows system there, so GUI tools such as casaviewer, casabrowser, casaplotms will not work.
-We do have a number of (temporarily) "spare" nodes which we can temporarily dedicate to CASA usage temporarily.
+It can be run on the compute nodes, however there is no X-Windows system there, so GUI tools such as casaviewer, casabrowser & casaplotms will not work.
+We do have a number of (temporarily) "spare" nodes which we can temporarily dedicate to CASA usage.
+These are Dell servers with 64GB RAM.
 However these nodes are part of the ingest pipeline infrastructure and will be dedicated to that purpose as more antennas come online.

 .. warning:: Neither casapy nor any of the CASA GUI tools (casaviewer, casabrowser, casaplotms)
              should be executed on the login nodes (eslogin-rt000 or eslogin-rt001).
 Using